FelipeC44/FelipeC44/README.md

 ### About me...
-Me chamo Felipe Cardoso, atualmente estou cursando Análise e Desenvolvimento de Sistemas no Grupo SerEducacional pela instituição Uninabuco/Univeritas.
-Também sou estagiário atuando como Analista de Testes e Qualidade e posteriormente no desenvolvimento .Net Core. 💻
+My name is Felipe Cardoso, I am currently studying Systems Analysis and Development at Grupo SerEducacional at Uninabuco/Univeritas.
+I work as a Test and Quality Analyst, as well as in the development of Java/.Net Core software. 💻 💻

 ## Skills